Baseline Management for Tile Servers

 Before promoting a baseline management pipeline to production, verify the following:

-Baseline management for tile servers is not a one-time configuration but an ongoing engineering discipline.
-By enforcing deterministic capture, versioned storage, and calibrated diff logic, mapping platform teams can maintain high signal-to-noise ratios in visual regression pipelines, ensuring that cartographic integrity is preserved across every deployment cycle.
+Baseline management for tile servers is an ongoing engineering discipline.
+By enforcing deterministic capture, versioned storage, and calibrated diff logic, mapping platform teams can maintain high signal-to-noise ratios in visual regression pipelines, ensuring cartographic integrity across every deployment cycle.